anno4j/anno4j/README.md

 States are utilised to represent versions of annotations that develop over time (see [here](http://www.w3.org/TR/2014/WD-annotation-model-20141211/#states)) can not be used yet.

-### LD Path restrictions
+### LDPath restrictions

-The following selectors are supported for LD Path:
+The following selectors are supported for LDPath:

 **Property Selections**